Harpo Marx: Personal life

 Harpo's September 28, 1936, marriage to actress Susan Fleming became public knowledge the next month due to a congratulatory telegram sent by President Franklin D. Roosevelt.
 Harpo's marriage, like Gummo's, was lifelong (Groucho was divorced three times, Zeppo twice, and Chico once).
 The couple adopted four children: Bill, Alex, Jimmy, and Minnie.
-When he was asked by George Burns in 1948 how many children he planned to adopt, he answered, "I’d like to adopt as many children as I have windows in my house.
+When he was asked by George Burns in 1948 how many children he planned to adopt, he answered, "I'd like to adopt as many children as I have windows in my house.
 So when I leave for work, I want a kid in every window, waving goodbye."

 Harpo was good friends with theater critic Alexander Woollcott, alongside whom he became a regular member of the Algonquin Round Table.
 He once said his main contribution was to be the audience for the quips of other members.
 In their play The Man Who Came to Dinner, George S. Kaufman and Moss Hart based the character of "Banjo" on Harpo.
 Harpo later played the role in Los Angeles opposite Woollcott, himself the inspiration for the character of Sheridan Whiteside.

 In 1961, Harpo published his autobiography, Harpo Speaks!
-Because he never spoke a word in character, many believed he actually was mute.
+Because he did not speak in any of his film appearances, many moviegoers believed he actually was mute.
 In fact, radio and TV news recordings of his voice can be found on the Internet, in documentaries, and on bonus materials of Marx Brothers DVDs.
-A reporter who interviewed him in the early 1930s wrote that "he [Harpo] ... had a deep and distinguished voice, like a professional announcer", and like his brothers, spoke with a New York accent his entire life.
+A reporter who interviewed him in the early 1930s wrote that Harpo "had a deep and distinguished voice, like a professional announcer", and like his brothers, spoke with a New York accent his entire life.
 According to those who personally knew him, Harpo's voice was much deeper than Groucho's, but it also sounded very similar to Chico's.
 His son, Bill, recalled that in private, Harpo had a very deep and mature soft-spoken voice, but that he was "not verbose" like the other Marx brothers, instead preferring to listen and learn from others.

+Harpo expressed public support for Zionism and Israel since the 1940s.
+He often appeared as a speaker at pro-Israel functions throughout the country.
+He visited Israel in 1963.

 Harpo's final public appearance came on January 19, 1963, when he announced his retirement, causing singer/comedian Allan Sherman to burst into tears.
 Comedian Steve Allen, who was in the audience, remembered that Harpo spoke for several minutes about his career, and how he would miss it all, and repeatedly interrupted Sherman when he tried to speak.
 Allen remembered that although the audience found this rare speech from Harpo charmingly ironic, his personal opinion was that Harpo "wouldn't shut up!"
 Harpo, an avid croquet player, was inducted into the Croquet Hall of Fame in 1979.

 Death

+On September 26, 1964, Marx was admitted to the intensive care unit of West Los Angeles Veterans Affairs Medical Center in Los Angeles for a heart operation.